e2nIEE/pandapower/doc/about/tests.rst

 To validate the pandapower transformer model, a transformer is created with the same parameters in pandapower and PowerFactory.
 To test all aspects of the model we use a transformer with

     - both iron and copper losses > 0
-    - different nominal voltages than the bus nominal voltage at both sides
+    - nominal voltages that deviate from the nominal bus voltages at both sides
-    - a tap changer with tp_mid != tp_pos
+    - an active tap changer
     - a voltage angle shift > 0

 We use a transformer with the following parameters: